 The EOC fiscal actions and plans are processed through the Office of State Budget, the Office of the Comptroller General, and the Office of the State Treasurer.
+In June the EOC began using SCEIS.
 The Office of the State Auditor reviews agency's fiscal operations to insure compliance within the state system.
-Procedural fiscal guidelines are afforded through the Statewide Accounting and Reporting System (STARS), the South Carolina Consolidated Procurement Code, and General Accepted Accounting Principles (GAAPs).
+Procedural fiscal guidelines are afforded through the South Carolina Enterprise Information System (SCEIS), the South Carolina Consolidated Procurement Code, and General Accepted Accounting Principles (GAAPs).
 The EOC is subject to audits of agreed-upon procedures, procurement, and state employee insurance records.